 Greek Islands Travel Guide Offline maps and tours.
 Find it in your App Store.

-Greek by Nemo Turn your phone into your Greek teacher.
-Easy to use.
-Essential words and phrases with audio Find on your App Store.
+Greek by Nemo Turns your phone into your Greek teacher.
+It’s easy to use, and it provides essential words and phrases with audio.
+Find it on your App Store.

-Google Translate We used this often to practice proper pronunciations of Greek words.
+Google Translate: We often use this app to practice proper pronunciation of Greek words.
 As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
-Google translate was an easy app; therefore, we suggest trying it out before you leave.
+Google Translate is an easy app; therefore, we suggest trying it out before you leave.
 If needed, you can enter text in English, which will speak back in Greek to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Santorini travel resource?
 Share your favorites in the comments section at the bottom of this page, or email us by clicking here.